 120. American History to 1865

-(3) (F) A study of the discovery and colonization of America, the Revolution, the forming of the government, and internal and foreign affairs down through the Civil War.
+(3) (F, W, S) A study of the discovery and colonization of America, the Revolution, the forming of the government, and internal and foreign affairs down through the Civil War.

-121. American History Since 1865 (3) (W) The Civil War and its aftermath, industrialization, external expansion, two world wars, and domestic affairs from 1865 to the present.
+121. American History Since 1865 (3) (F, W, S) The Civil War and its aftermath, industrialization, external expansion, two world wars, and domestic affairs from 1865 to the present.

-200. The Historian's Craft (3) (F) History within the broader framework of liberal education; nature of history; questions historians ask; skills and resources needed to study, understand and write history.
+200. The Historian's Craft (3) (W) History within the broader framework of liberal education; nature of history; questions historians ask; skills and resources needed to study, understand and write history.

 201(H).
 History of Civilization to 1500 (3) (F, W, S) Major world civilizations from antiquity to 1500; emphasizes information literacy.
 (Prerequisite: ENGL 101)